 An IRA is a retirement account incentivized by special tax laws.
 Normally you can’t withdraw from it until you are over the age of 59½, but in exchange you get to contribute money from your paycheck before it’s taxed, lowering your taxable income (and therefore, your taxes).

-The catch is that all future withdrawals from your traditional IRA (including the TSP) will be taxed as income.
+The catch is that all future withdrawals from your traditional IRA (including any TSP withdrawals) will be taxed as income.
 A different “flavor” of IRA is called a Roth IRA.
 In a Roth IRA, your contributions are not tax-exempt, but your withdrawals later in life are tax-free.

 ….aaaaand what’s a 401(k)?

-The decline of pension plans in the 1980s and 1990s caused employers and the government to seek new ways of providing retirement money.
-What they came up with was the IRA, sweetened with tax incentives encouraging employers to contribute to their employees’ account.
+The decline of pension plans in the 1980s and 1990s caused employers and the government to seek new ways of providing retirement plans.
+What they came up with was the IRA, sweetened with tax incentives that encourage employers to contribute to their employees’ account.

 Normally this is done through matching – whatever you (the employee) contribute, your employer will match a portion of it, or up to a certain percentage of the employee’s income.
 This is permitted under section 401(k) of the applicable law, which is why such retirement IRAs are called 401(k) plans.
 Remember that these plans are subject to the same tax incentives and restrictions as normal IRAs.